 2002 – 2003

-Our services staff grew to cope with the ever expanding client demand and we undertook a significant policy and procedures assessment.
+The services staff expands to cope with the ever-expanding client demand, and Youth Focus undertook a significant policy and procedures assessment.

 2003 – 2004